-The original Broadway production of Gypsy, starring Ethel Merman as Rose, opened May 21, 1959, at the Broadway Theatre May 21, 1959.
+The original Main Stem production of Gypsy, starring Ethel Merman as Rose, opened May 21, 1959, at the Broadway Theatre.
 The musical, directed and choreographed by Jerome Robbins, played two previews and 702 performances before closing on March 25, 1961.
-The production earned eight Tony Award nominations, including for Best Musical, but did not win any.
+The production earned eight Tony Award nominations including for Best Musical.

-Gypsy tells the story of an indomitable stage mother Rose, who chases vicarious success and stardom as she pushes her daughters through the vaudeville circuit.
+Gypsy tells the story of an indomitable stage mother who chases vicarious success and stardom as she pushes her daughters through the vaudeville circuit.
 When Baby June flees the act to elope, Rose vows to make introverted Louise into a star.
 Arthur Laurents based his book on the memoirs of burlesque performer Gypsy Rose Lee, with a score by Jule Styne, and lyrics by Stephen Sondheim.